sristtii/PONG-clone/README.md

 # PONG-clone
-A clone of an classic Arcade game ponng
+A clone of an classic Arcade game pong